jnsbck/pyqueue/README.md

 ## Install
 1. Clone the repo
 2. `cd pyqueue`
-3. `python3 setup.py .`
+3. `python -m pip install .`

-To test if the installation was successful, type `pyqueue`
+To test if the installation was successful, type `pyqueue --version`

 ## Getting started
 To use pyqueue, start the queue daemon with `pyqueue start daemon`.
 You can check if the deamon is running with `pyqueue sinfo`.